Pleural Mesothelioma

 COORDINATOR.
 LUNG CANCER AREA

-Mesothelioma is a rare cancer in which cancer cells invade the pleura (membrane covering the lungs).
+Mesothelioma is a rare type of cancer in which cancerous cells affect the pleura, the membrane that covers the lungs.

 A PERSONALIZED MEDICINE